decodingml/llm-twin-course/INSTALL_AND_USAGE.md

 > You can check out the deployment progress in the AWS console in the SageMaker dashboard.

 > [!WARNING]
-> If you get any `Service Quotas` errors, you must increase your AWS quotas for `ml.g5.2xlarge` instances.
+> If you get any `Service Quotas` errors, you must increase your AWS quotas for `ml.g5.2xlarge` instances (which is free).
 More exactly, you have to go to your AWS account -> Service Quatas -> AWS services -> search `SageMaker` -> search `ml.g5.2xlarge`, then increase the quotas to 1 for `ml.g5.2xlarge for training job usage` (training jobs) and `ml.g5.2xlarge for endpoint usage` (inference jobs).
 More details on changing service quotas are in [this article](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html).

-### Step 8: Ruuning the evaluation pipelines
+### Step 8: Runing the evaluation pipelines

 After you have finetuned your LLM, you can start the LLM evaluation pipeline by running:
 ```shell